Prof-Greipl/wif-640-machine-learning-sem/readme.md

 If you want to get a quite detailed overview on some of the contents, watch this great [video](https://www.youtube.com/watch?v=aircAruvnKk&t=246s) of the 3BLUE1BROWNSERIES.

 The module is structured in three blocks.
 In **Block A** you will get introduced to  tools needed to load, analyze, visualize and prepare data sets.
-In **Block B**, the main block, we will walk through the (from scratch) implementation of a simple neural network generator in Phython (called *Lanet*).
+In **Block B**, the main block, we will walk through the (from scratch) implementation of a simple neural network generator in Python (called *Lanet*).
 All the code is already available, so you will not need to do lots of programming - but you need to *understand* the code.
 The total code base of Lanet is 300 lines, including blank lines and comments.
 Finally we will dive into some use cases in **Block C**

 #### Individual Assignments